CZ-NIC/knot-resolver/lib/README.rst

 		struct kr_query *query = kr_rplan_current(request->rplan);
 	}

+.. warning:: Never replace or push new queries onto the resolution plan, this is a job of the resolution driver.
+Single pass through layers expects *current query* to be constant.
+You can however signalize driver with requests using query flags, like ``QUERY_RESOLVED`` to mark it as resolved.

 This is only passive processing of the incoming answer.
 If you want to change the course of resolution, say satisfy a query from a local cache before the library issues a query to the nameserver, you can use states (see the :ref:`Static hints <mod-hints>` for example).

 .. code-block:: c